 Explore Context: Allison came to class and observed the Job Skills Block.
 She used the Occupational Therapy Practice Framework: Domain and Process (3rd ed.; Framework; AOTA, 2014) to guide her observations, particularly contexts and performance skills.
 Allison noted that while Barbara was teaching, many of the students lost their place, needed more assistance, and raised their hand to ask questions, which distracted Barbara from the lesson.
 Allison used activity analysis to notice places in the lesson where accommodations could be provided, such as breaking skills into smaller components and using visuals.

-Problem Solve and Plan: After the lesson, Allison shared her observations .
+Problem Solve and Plan: After the lesson, Allison shared her observations with Barbara.
 She suggested providing a visual schedule of the lesson to help students stay on track, additional visual aids for the sorting task Barbara had demonstrated, and ways to break the task into smaller components.
 Barbara liked the ideas and was willing to try them during the next class.
 They agreed to collaborate to plan the next lesson and to take turns providing class instruction and individual support.

 Ongoing Feedback: After the lesson, Barbara shared that she was surprised the students were not distracted by Allison, and that they benefited from her suggestions.
 Barbara appreciated Allison’s willingness to both lead and provide individual student support.
 Barbara confirmed her interest in continuing to work with Allison during the Job Skills Block and invited her to collaborate on the lesson plan for the Cooking Block.